How to Prevent Virtualization to Protect Android Apps

 2. Look for sample APIs in Appdome’s GitHub Repository

-1. Where: Inside the Appdome Console, go to Build > Anti Fraud Tab > Mobile Fraud Detection section
+1. Where: Inside the Appdome Console, go to Build > Anti Fraud Tab > Mobile Fraud Detection section.

-Fusion Set applied Prevent Virtualization
+Fusion Set applied Prevent Android Virtualization

 1. Threat-Events™ OFF > In-App Defense